Premier League line-ups: Every expected XI this weekend

 Wolverhampton Wanderers

-Wolverhampton Wanderers are still searching to put their first point on the board of the new season, and will hope to do it against new boys Leeds.
+Wolverhampton Wanderers are still searching to put their first point but could welcome back Jorgen Strand Larsen.

-Despite signing a new contract with the club following summer interest, injury looks like it could rule striker Jorgen Strand Larsen out of this one, with Tolu Arokodare potentially retaining his spot.

-Jose Sa missed the last outing against Newcastle with illness, so his return will depend on his recovery from that, and Ki-Jana Hoever is yet to return from a setback in August.
+Ladislav Krejci may start once again after netting last week, while Andre is a minor doubt.

 You must confirm your public display name before commenting